sulfo/xml-sitemap-feed/readme.txt

 Disallow:
 `
 Reactivate your plugins one by one to find out which one is causing the problem.
 Then report the bug to the plugin developer.

-&hellip; OR &hellip;

-Follow the instructions at question **Do I need to make use of a fancy Permalink structure?** at the top.

 == Changelog ==